ObamaCare’s Individual Mandate: What is the Tax Penalty for Not Having Health Insurance?

 Individual Mandate Summary

-We will cover each aspect of ObamaCare’s individual mandate on this page.
-First, however, here is a quick overview of the individual mandate.
+We cover ObamaCare’s individual mandate in detail on this page.
+First, however, here is a quick overview of the individual mandate’s key aspects.
+Please look over the official IRS website on exemptions and the Individual mandate for additional details.

 You Need to Obtain and Maintain Minimum Essential Coverage

-To comply with the mandate, you’ll need to not only Obtain Coverage, but maintain it throughout the year unless you qualify for an exemption.
+To comply with the mandate, you’ll need to not only obtain coverage, but also to maintain it throughout the year unless you qualify for an exemption.
+Some exemptions only last a few months; others last for the full calendar year.
+You’ll owe the fee for any month you go without coverage or an exemption past the “less than three months” short coverage gap period.

 Coverage Gap Exemptions and Deadlines for ObamaCare Individual Mandate